-&lt;sup>100 DP3892.
+100 DP3892.

 Five years into the job, in 1962 Williams proposed a more comprehensive solution to the ongoing supply issues at the Te Arai headworks, involving a further £220,000 Waterworks Pipe Loan.
 The improvements included the replacement of the Bush-line with new, 18-inch steel pipe; a metalled access road with concreted stream fords the length of the Bush-line to a new intake; a second, upper settling tank; a chlorination and control building; and the purchase of the Smith's Creek catchment.
+101

 Both the replacement pipeline and the access road fell outside of the existing 1906 easement.
-By this time, ownership and control of Patemaru Station had been restored to Maraetaha Incorporated.
+By this time, Patemaru Station was no longer vested in the East Coast Commissioner, ownership and control having been restored to the incorporated proprietors.
 More than a decade later, the council's authority for the works outside of the legal easement was questioned by the Māori Land Court.
 Advised to investigate the issue in 1975, Williams reported that affected landowners had been written to in 1962 about the proposal 'to install other than on an easement' - but he could find no such letter to Patemaru Station.
-The city engineer was not particularly concerned:
+102 The city engineer was not particularly concerned:

 Whatever the legal position, it must be recalled that the owners at the time were very pleased with what took place, a large sum of public money being spent to provide a metal road, concrete fords, cattle stops and other things through the properties traversed by the City pipe line, works which were of considerable value to the property and its farming operations.
+103

 The engineer's report on expenditure in 1964 refers to £4,000 spent on slips and 're-metalling trenches' on the access road that year, plus £5,008 on fords and cattle stops.
-The investment in the pipeline over the past decade had only increased Williams' concern for protecting the integrity of the Waingake Waterworks Bush.
+104 By this time, the investment in the pipeline over the past decade had only increased Williams' concern for protecting the integrity of the Waingake Waterworks Bush.
 As he explained to the District Forest Ranger in February 1965: